rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 # Rocky Docs Formatting - Introduction

 Over the last year, a lot has changed with Rocky documentation.
-This guide is meant to help contributors get familiar with our more advanced formatting options: including  admonitions, numbered lists, tables, and more.
+This guide is meant to help contributors get familiar with our more advanced formatting options including:  admonitions, numbered lists, tables, and more.

 To be clear, a document may or may not need to contain any of these elements.
 If you feel that your document will benefit from them, then this guide should help.